Private Fostering

 • Is their carer vague about routines, needs and the child’s education?

-• Who accompanies the child to school – is it someone different to their known carer?
+• Who accompanies the child to school – is it someone different from their known carer?

 • Are you unsure if the carer has parental responsibility for the child?